OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 #### Static Analysis

-On the one hand, Static Analysis deals with examining the inner elements of an application without executing it.
-It often refers to source code analysis, either done manually or aided by an automated tool.
-Sometimes, it can be close to white-box testing.

-When executing static analysis, the source code of the mobile app is analyzed to ensure sufficient and correct implementation of security controls.
-In most cases, a hybrid automatic / manual approach is used.
-Automatic scans catch the low-hanging fruits, while the human tester can explore the code base with specific business and usage contexts in mind, providing enhanced relevance and coverage.
+Static analysis deals with examining the security properties of an application without executing it.
+When executing static analysis, the source code or binary code of the mobile app is analyzed to ensure sufficient and correct implementation of security controls.
+In most cases, a hybrid automated / manual approach is used: Automated scans catch the low-hanging fruits, while the human tester can explore the code base with specific business and usage contexts in mind, providing enhanced relevance and coverage.
+Today, the buzzword-acronym "SAST" ("Static Application Security Testing") is often used to refer to static analysis.

 OWASP provides great resources on [Static Code Analysis](https://www.owasp.org/index.php/Static_Code_Analysis "OWASP Static Code Analysis") which can help in understanding the techniques to be used, its strengths and weaknesses and its limitations.

 ##### Automated Static Analysis

-In order to fasten the review process, automated analysis tools can be used for Static Application Security Testing (SAST).
-They check the source code for compliance with a predefined set of rules or industry best practices.
+Automated analysis tools check the source code for compliance with a predefined set of rules or industry best practices.
 The tool then typically displays a list of findings or warnings and flags all detected violations.
 Static analysis tools come in different varieties - some only run against the compiled app, some need to be fed with the original source code, and some run as live-analysis plugins in the Integrated Development Environment (IDE).

 While some static code analysis tools do encapsulate a deep knowledge of the underlying rules and semantics required to perform analysis of mobile apps, they can produce a high number of false positives, particularly if the tool is not properly configured for the target environment.
 The results must therefore always be reviewed by a security professional.